Pakistan take home 94-run consolatory win against Bangladesh after being knocked out of World Cup

 Pakistan’s Cricket World Cup hopes ended on Friday but they managed to end their campaign on a high with a 94-run victory against Bangladesh at Lord's.

-Teenage fast bowler Shaheen Afridi shone brilliantly as he took six cheap wickets, giving up just 36 runs in the process — the best figures for a Pakistan bowler in the competition's history.
+Teenage fast bowler Shaheen Afridi, who was named player of the match, shone brilliantly as he took six cheap wickets, giving up just 36 runs in the process — the best figures for a Pakistan bowler in the competition's history.

+"I'm happy for this performance.
+It's a special feeling for me, my family, for all of Pakistan.
+The wicket was slow.
+The first innings Mustafizur bowled well using cutters and I thought I would use cutters," said the 19-year-old in a post-match speech.

 Earlier in the day, opener Imamul Haq made a run-a-ball century and Babar Azam scored 96 as they set the Bangladeshis a target of 316 runs.